 A brushed motor can run without an ESC but you cannot run a brushless motor without a brushless ESC.
 The reason is that a brushless motor consists of three wires and it only works if the brushless ESC is connected.
 Whereas the two wires of the brushed motor can be directly connected with the batteries.

-While buying an ESC, be aware of your choices and limits because just like all other products, you get what you pay for.
+While buying an ESC (Click here to see what happens if your Hobbywing is cutting out), be aware of your choices and limits because just like all other products, you get what you pay for.
 If you want a total advanced performance for your RC car then a brushless ESC will be perfect for you.

 If you are still in the learning phase, then we recommend that you buy a brushed ESC with a brushed motor for your RC car.